 Often when we travel I find restaurants that are great to visit with kids but that I probably wouldn’t go back to if Matt and I were to return for a more grownup trip.
 So I’m always delighted by that rare place that really fills both my need to eat out with the kids and to enjoy a meal that I’d happily sit down to anyway.
 Firefly in Washington, DC may do this better than any restaurant I’ve ever visited.

+Oh, before I forget this piece of information – there was a tree in the middle of it all!
 Yes, that’s right, I said a tree.
 It’s not a real tree (we checked).
 But it sure looks like one and along with some actual birch trunks that line the wall, it reinforces the fun, casual vibe and the idea that this is a suitable site for an urban picnic – and a great place to come with kids.

 There is of course a kids menu that was accompanied by crayons.
 But this menu steps outside of the chicken nuggets box.
 Choices for the under-five set are The Giving Tree and The Very Lonely Firefly and include options like apple wedges, buttered noodles and parmesan, and baby shrimp.
 For older kids there are some obvious choices (PB & J, mac and cheese) but also items like chicken matzoh ball soup and a BLT with avocado.

 Teddy loved it that the cheeseburger on the kids menu is described as “bigger than your head” and dutifully ordered it as such.
 Tommy was not swayed by this description and went for the burger on the regular menu, which comes served with applewood bacon, carmelized onions, honey mustard, and truffle fries (which Matt and I may or may not have sneaked continuously off his plate).